WatchApp/ILMovieDB/Readme.md

     $ cd Tests
     $ pod install

-Once CocoaPods has finished the installation, you have to set the `apiKey` key in the "ILMovieDB.plist" (for the Example app, use "Info.plist").
+Once CocoaPods has finished the installation, you have to set the `MovieDBApiKey` key in the "ILMovieDB.plist" (for the Example app, use "Info.plist").

 Now you can execute the test suite via the 'Tests' scheme within Xcode.